-Marc Soyard, a young vigneron who trained for six years with Jean-Yves Bizot, decided in 2012 set off on his own solo adventure in winemaking.
+Marc Soyard, a vigneron who trained for six years with Jean-Yves Bizot, decided in 2012 to set off on his own adventure.
 He acquired some vines in Villers-la-Faye in the Hautes-Côtes-de-Nuits – 15 ares, which is to say, next to nothing!
 But he’d have to make do, given the prices that have unfortunately resulted from property speculation in Burgundy!
-(The most illustrious estates of Burgundy are crawling with young, extremely talented vignerons who simply don’t have the means to acquire their own vineyards.)
-Then, in 2013, the Dijon regional authority handed over the management of 160 hectares of land to the Dijon chamber of agriculture, with the aim of maintaining its green-belt with vibrant peri-urban agriculture.
-This vast property, located west of Dijon, just 10 km from the city centre, includes 8 hectares of 30-year-old vines, so naturally they would search for a vigneron to run the estate.
-In Marc, they found a non-interventionist vigneron who is close to nature, with a desire to produce upmarket cuvées, and yank Burgundy’s blanket of prestige north a bit to include Dijon too.
-Marc produces eminently drinkable wines and without sulphur, like his cuvée l'Equilibriste, which we highly recommend.
-He’s one of those winemakers you can’t help but wish will become a great success – and indeed, we’ll be following and rooting for Marc for years to come.
+Then, in 2013, the Dijon regional authority handed over the management of 160 ha of land, with the aim of maintaining its green-belt with vibrant peri-urban agriculture.
+This vast property, located west of Dijon, just 10 km from the city centre, includes 8 hectares of 30 y.o. vines, so naturally they would search for a vigneron to run the estate.
+In Marc, they found a vigneron who is close to nature, with a desire to produce upmarket cuvées, and yank Burgundy’s blanket of prestige north a bit to include Dijon too.
+He’s one of those winemakers… young and already a great success.
+We’ll be following and rooting for Marc for years to come.